shang8024/flaskr-tdd/README.md

 <a class="btn btn-info" role="button" href="{{ url_for('search') }}">Search</a>
 ```

 Test it out locally.
-If all is well, commit your code and update the version on Heroku.
+If all is well, commit your code and push to GitHub.

 ## Login Required